DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 Currently, here is what you can expect for our next celebration:

-* Next monthly giveaway scheduled for: March 10th, 11th, 12th
+* Next monthly giveaway scheduled for: April 7th, 8th & 9th!
 * A scheduled super giveaway for each of the three days at 6:30pm EST.
 {: .sparkles}